docker/cli/docs/reference/commandline/system_prune.md

 WARNING!
 This will remove:
         - all stopped containers
         - all networks not used by at least one container
-        - all volumes not used by at least one container
+        - all anonymous volumes not used by at least one container
         - all images without at least one container associated to them
         - all build cache
 Are you sure you want to continue? [y/N] y